Accountant vs Chartered Accountant: Understanding the Key Differences for Smarter Financial Choices

 - Acquire field experience.
 It is requisite for you to gather three to five years of pertinent work experience under the guidance of competent professionals.
 This stage enables you to implement theoretical insights into practical situations.

 - Comply with a professional code of conduct.
-Chartered accountants are obligated to observe high standards of ethics and professionalism throughout their careers.
+Chartered accountants are obligated to observe high level standards of ethics and professionalism throughout their careers.

 - Engage in continuous professional development (CPD).
 After receiving a chartered status, accountants are mandated to maintain their competencies and knowledge through consistent learning activities.